These easy stuffed mushrooms with garlic, capers, creamy brie and crispy panko are sure to be a hit at your next party!

 Notes

-- You do not have to remove the rind from the Brie before adding it to the mushrooms.
-I tried this recipe with and without the rind, and couldn't taste a difference.
+- You don't need to remove the rind from the Brie before adding it to the mushrooms.

-- If your skillet isn't large enough to hold all the mushrooms at once, you can melt half the amount of butter at a time and coat the mushrooms in batches.
+- If your skillet isn't large enough to hold all the mushrooms at once, you can melt half the amount of butter at a time and brown the mushrooms in batches.

 - If your baking dish isn't large enough to hold all the mushrooms at once, or if they are very crowded in the dish, you can cook this in 2 baking dishes.
 Just rotate the dishes halfway through cooking so everything cooks evenly.